gokyle/golobsters/README.md

 `golobsters` is an application that posts stories from [lobste.rs](https://lobste.rs) to [Twitter](https://twitter.com/lobsternews).

+There is an experimental [web interface](http://lobsters.kyleisom.net) where I am learning how to do that type of work in Go.

 ### Background
 The first version was written in 92 source lines of code in Python, and is a fairly basic system based on SQLite.
 I've been learning